modelscope/FunASR/docs/community_growth_20k.md

 python scripts/collect_growth_metrics.py --format json
 ```

-The script captures GitHub stars, forks, watchers, open issues, latest push time, and the current PyPI version using public APIs.
+The script captures GitHub stars, forks, watchers, open issues, open pull requests, latest push time, and the current PyPI version using public APIs.
 Set `GITHUB_TOKEN` when running it from CI or a shared network to avoid public GitHub API rate limits.
 Paste the Markdown output into launch notes, weekly community updates, or release retrospectives so the 20k-star effort stays measurable.

 ## 30-day execution checklist